 The threat of Iran's cultural sites on the UNESCO world list

-The conference entitled "A Cultural Heritage at Risk" in collaboration between the International Association of Mediterranean Studies (ISMEO) and the Cultural Institute of Iran took place on Friday 31 January in the prestigious Borromini room of the Library Vallicelliana in Rome with the presence of ISMEO scholars and Iranians, Ambassador of Iran to the Quirinale and Ambassador of Iran to the Holy See.
+The conference entitled "A Cultural Heritage at Risk" in collaboration between the International Association of Mediterranean Studies (ISMEO) and the Cultural Institute of Iran took place on Friday 31 January in the prestigious Borromini room of the Library Vallicelliana in Rome with the presence of ISMEO scholars and Iranians, ambassador of Iran to the Quirinale and ambassador of Iran to the Holy See.

-Prof. Pierfrancesco Callieri, previous President of the Association of European Iranians and professor at the University of Bologna and co-director of the joint mission between Iran and Italy in Iran, focuses on 22 monumental sites, eight also bear the signature of Italy, not to mention Persepolis, where the Italians have recovered the monumental gate of Tol-e Ajori, inspired by the Ishtar gate of Babylon.
+Prof. Pierfrancesco Callieri, former President of the Association of European Iranians and professor at the University of Bologna and co-director of the joint mission between Iran and Italy in Iran, focuses on 22 monumental sites, eight also bear the signature of Italy, not to mention Persepolis, where the Italians recovered the monumental gate of Tol-e Ajori, inspired by the Ishtar gate of Babylon.

-Prof. Callieri adds that the reprisals hypothesized by Trump are so absurd that "they are not even included among the possible threats listed in the 1972 UNESCO Convention for the protection of world heritage".
+Prof. Callieri adds that the reprisals hypothesized by Trump are so absurd that "they are not even included among the possible threats listed in the 1972 Unesco Convention for the protection of world heritage".